MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   [propput] HRESULT IsSecure([in] BOOL value);

   // If `isCorsEnabled` is set, the scheme will be allowed for requests subject to
-  // CORS rules as specified in https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS.
+  // CORS rules as specified in [Cross-Origin Resource Sharing - MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
   // If it is not set, CORS requests with this scheme will be blocked.
   [propget] HRESULT IsCorsEnabled([out, retval] BOOL* isCorsEnabled);
   // Set CORS enabled for the scheme.